-This paper develops a statistical model to study participants’ strategies under uncertain preferences in two-way matching markets.
+In this work, we present a statistical framework that explicitly models a decision-making process under uncertainty and scarcity and yields learned strategies that only use local information.
 We use the classical college admissions market as our running example.
-In the proposed model, there are a set of agents (for example, colleges), each with limited capacity, and a set of arms (for example, students), each can be matched to at most one agent.
+In the proposed model, there are a set of agents (for example, colleges), each with limited capacity, and a set of arms (for example, students), each of which can be matched to at most one agent.
 Agents value two attributes of an arm: a ``score" (for example, SAT/ACT score) that is common to all agents and a ``fit" (for example, college-specific essay) that is agent-specific and is independent across agents.
 According to their score and fit, agents rank arms, but they do not observe arms' preferences, which have no restriction.
 The model incorporates the arm’s uncertain preference into an acceptance probability, depending on both the unknown state and agents’ competition.
 We want to learn arms’ acceptance probabilities from the historical data of arms’ binary choices, where arms’ attributes may vary over time.
 Various statistical learning algorithms allow efficient learning of the acceptance probability under the proposed model.
 To fix ideas, we present the penalized log-likelihood method in the reproducing kernel Hilbert space (RKHS) to learn the acceptance probability.
-We show that the estimate achieves the minimax rate-optimality.

-We focus on the single-stage decentralized matching that involves a simple timeline: agents simultaneously pull sets of arms (for example, colleges offer admissions to students).
+Under regularity conditions the estimator converges at a minimax optimal rate.
+We focus on the single-stage decentralized matching that involves a single stage interaction: agents simultaneously pull sets of arms (for example, colleges offer admissions to students).
 Each arm accepts one of the agents (if any) that pulled it.
-We derive an optimal strategy called calibrated decentralized matching (CDM), which maximizes agents’ expected payoffs.
+We propose an efficient algorithm called calibrated decentralized matching (CDM) for maximizing the agents’ expected payoff.
 We calibrate the unknown state by perturbing the state and balancing the marginal utility and the marginal penalty.
 The proposed calibration procedure takes the opportunity costs into account.
 The CDM can perform the calibration in both the average-case and worst-case scenarios, depending on maximizing the averaged or minimal expected payoff concerning the unknown true state.